brookiestein/dwm/README.md

 [slock](https://github.com/brookiestein/slock/)

-Note that there are a number of keyboard shortcuts that you may not need.
+**Note that there are a number of keyboard shortcuts that you may not need.**

 In that case, tell them or delete them directly.

-If you use this setting, these keyboard shortcuts might interest you:
+**If you use this setting, these keyboard shortcuts might interest you:**
 ```
 Windows key + Shift key + X = Set keyboard layout in Latin American Spanish
 Windows key + Shift key + Z = Set keyboard layout in alternative American English
 Play music key = Spotify launch

 # For these keyboard shortcuts you will need: syspoweradmin
+Turn off Botton = Shown window with options for: Shutdown, hibernate, reboot and suspend the system.

+# The following keyboard shortcuts are shortcuts to the functions offered by the previous keyboard
+# shortcut.
+In other words, the window is not shown and the corresponding signal is output directly.
 Windows key + Control key + Shift key + Turn off Botton = Turn off the system
 Windows key + Control key + Shift key + Delete key = Reboot the system